Wimius P28 Projector Review

 Reds looked deep, blues were gorgeous, and it really just made for a fantastic looking image all around.

-Sound quality of the built in dual 10 Watt speakers left a were just okay in my opinion.
+Sound quality of the built in dual 10 Watt speakers were adequate in my opinion.

 While they’re adequate in a small room, if you’re coming from using a soundbar or external speakers, you’ll probably want to use those as the ones included here tended to lack bass and midrange that helps make movies that much more engaging.